GovTechSG/terraform-aws-security-hub/docs/controls-reference.md

 ## How to Disable Controls

-To disable specific controls, use the `disabled_controls` variable in your module configuration:
+To disable specific controls, use the `disabled_controls` variable in your module configuration.
+You can optionally provide a custom reason for each disabled control:

 ```hcl
 module "security_hub" {